Kassite language: Vocabulary

 A lack of Kassite texts makes the reconstruction of Kassite grammar impossible at present.

 Genetic relations of the Kassite language are unclear, although it is generally agreed that it was not Semitic; a relation with Elamite is doubtful.

 Relationship with or membership in the Hurro-Urartian family has been suggested, based on a number of words.
 It is not clear whether Kassite was a distinct language in the Hurro-Urartian phylum, or simply a Southern dialect of Hurrian.
 If it was the latter rather than the former, it could be surmised that the Kassites were merely a tribe of Hurrians that expanded from the north into the south and settled in Mesopotamia.
 On the other hand, if Kassite is the former rather than the latter, this suggests that Hurro-Urartian was an even larger language group and more significant to the region than historical experts have observed, and was perhaps spoken by far more people than previously thought.

-Morphemes are not known; the words buri ('ruler') and burna ('protected') probably have the same root.